 - Attention Deficit Disorder (ADD/ADHD)

-It is the responsibility of the student to obtain and supply the college with all necessary documentation.
+It is the responsibility of the student to obtain and supply the college with all necessary disability information.
+If needed, we can assist you in finding local providers or clinicians who can do psychoeducational testing.
 Clear, comprehensive and current documentation must be submitted with sufficient time for it to be reviewed and for any necessary accommodations to be arranged.
-Insufficient documentation may result in delays in receiving accommodations.
+Insufficient information that does not follow these guidelines may result in delays in receiving accommodations.

-- the nature and severity of your functional limitations
+- describe the nature and severity of your functional limitations

-- the duration for which they are expected to continue
+- state the duration for which they are expected to continue

-- must substantiate the need for specific accommodations requested
+- substantiate the need for specific accommodations requested

 If your clinician feels that your condition or learning difficulties are significant enough to constitute a disability, this should be explicitly stated.

-- Examples of unacceptable documentation include a brief note from a doctor that simply requests an accommodation, information or notes written on prescription pad or a copy of aftercare instruction given to patients.
+- Insufficient documentation includes: a brief note from a doctor that simply requests an accommodation; information or notes written on prescription pad; or a copy of aftercare instruction given to patients.

-- Documentation of a learning disability which is not comprehensive or which identifies learning "problems or challenges," but does not specifically diagnose a learning disability, will be unacceptable under most circumstances.
+- Documentation of a learning disability which is not comprehensive or which identifies learning "problems or challenges," but does not specifically diagnose a learning disability will need to be supplemented in most cases.

-Please note: Medical documentation or testing for learning disabilities in grades K-12 under special education programs or which met individual state requirements may not be acceptable at the college level.
+- Medical documentation or testing for learning disabilities in grades K-12 under special education programs which meet the requirements of individual states may or may not be acceptable at the college level.

-If you have any questions about whether your documentation is sufficient, please contact us.
+If you have any questions about whether the information you or your clinicians are providing is sufficient, please contact us.